-- (a) This chapter and its regulations are designed for all the purposes of zoning embraced in the state statutes as an integral part of a comprehensive plan. - (b) This chapter is, among other things, designed to: - (1) Encourage the most appropriate use of land throughout the town; - (2) Provide safety from fire and other elements, and further the maintenance of safe and healthful conditions; - (3) Promote public safety; - (4) Provide adequate light and air; - (5) Prevent overcrowding of real estate; - (6) Promote a wholesome home environment; - (7) Prevent housing developments in unsanitary areas; - (8) Provide an adequate street system; - (9) Promote the coordination of unbuilt areas; - (10) Encourage the formulation of community units; - (11) Provide an allotment of land area in new developments sufficient for all the requirements of community life; - (12) Provide for adequate public facilities and services; - (13) Conserve natural resources; - (14) Prevent and control water pollution;

-- (15) Protect fish spawning grounds, fish, aquatic life, birds, and other wildlife habitats: - (16) Control building sites, placement of structures, and land uses; - (17) Conserve shore cover, visual as well as actual points of access to inland and coastal waters; and - (18) Conserve natural beauty and open space;- - (19) Protect buildings and lands from flooding and accelerated erosion; - (20) Protect archaeological and historic resources; - (21) Protect commercial fishing and maritime industries; - (22) Protect freshwater and coastal wetlands; and - (23) Anticipate and respond to the impacts of development in shoreland areas.
+(6) Promote a wholesome home environment; (7) Prevent housing developments in unsanitary areas; (8) Provide an adequate street system; (9) Promote the coordination of unbuilt areas; (10) Encourage the formulation of community units; (11) Provide an allotment of land area in new developments suffic ient for all the requirements of community life; (12) Provide for adequate public facilities and services; (13) Conserve natural resources; (14) Prevent and control water pollution; (15) Protect fish spawning grounds, aguatic life, bird, and other wildli fe habitats; Deleted: s.
+(16) Control building sites, placement of structures, and land uses (17) Conserve shore cover, visual as well as actual points of acce ss to inland and coastal waters; (18) Conserve natural beauty and open space; (19) Protect buildings and lands from flooding and accelerated erosi on; (20) Protect archaeological and historic resources; (21) Protect commercial fishing and maritime industries; (22) Protect freshwater and coastal wetlands; and (23) Anticipate and respond to the impacts of development in shoreland areas.